Session In PHP

-A session allow to store user information on the server for later use.(i.e. username,shopping cart items,etc).
+A session allows storing user information on the server for later use.(i.e. username,shopping cart items,etc).

-However,this session information is temporary and is usually deleted very quickly after the user has left the website that uses session.
+However, this session information is temporary and is usually deleted very quickly after the user has left the website that uses the session.

-Session variable hold information about one single user, and are available to all pages in one application.
+Session variable holds information about one single user, and are available to all pages in one application.

 Session work by creating a unique identification(UID) number for each visitor and storing variable based on this ID.

 This helps to prevent two user data from getting confused with another when visiting the same webpage.

 The UID is either stored in a cookie or is propagated in the URL.

 Starting a PHP Session